wp-pager/wp-pager/readme.txt

 == Changelog ==

+= 0.16 =
+* 🐛 Fixed bug with sorting of albums not working

 = 0.15 =
 * 📇 Changed the plugin description and the order of changes in the changelog
 * 🐛 Fixed bug where you could not see the right and left arrows in albums